smok-serwis/minijson/README.md

 [![PyPI](https://img.shields.io/pypi/wheel/minijson.svg)]()
 [![License](https://img.shields.io/pypi/l/minijson)](https://github.com/smok-serwis/minijson)

 MiniJSON is a codec for a compact binary representation of a superset of JSON (binary values) are supported.

+Note
+====

+Active development of minijson is moved to this fork.
+Dronehub has no interest in further developing this awesome technology.

 Usage
 -----